 This is dangerously close to becoming a debate with great interaction.
 I look forward to more comments from my right hon.
 Friend, because my understanding is that there was previously a tool that allowed compulsory purchase of properties that had been left empty for an extended period.
 Some might think that this Government would not apply such rules, which perhaps seem draconian.

-The hon.
-Gentleman is making an impassioned, powerful and thoughtful speech.
+My hon.
+Friend is making an impassioned, powerful and thoughtful speech.
 In October 2010, there were about 300,000 homes that had been empty for a long time.
 That number has come down to about 200,000.
 That is good progress, but does he agree that more needs to be done?

 Much of the debate about empty homes assumes that the greater part of the problem is in the capital.
 While we must of course use measures like those in this Bill to bring more homes back into use in the capital, is my hon.
 Friend aware that the greatest proportions of empty homes are actually in the north, particularly the north-east?
 About 0.5% of homes in London are empty, whereas about 1.5% are empty in the north-east, where, I must say, we have largely Labour councils.